ianthehenry/macaroni/README.md

 The Gleam language [special-cases this kind of construct](https://gleam.run/book/tour/use.html) in a general way, which is neat.
 But with macarons, there is no need for any kind of special-case.

-# etc...
+# Infix operators

-We could keep going.
-Infix operators are an obvious one, although it's rather tricky to get precedence working.
-I think it can be done, but it's late and I haven't had time to try it yet.
+There is [a simple example in the tests](test/infix.janet) of implementing left- and right-associative infix operators, as well as operators with two levels of precedence.

+I *think* it's possible to implement arbitrary precedence infix operators with this technique, but I haven't attempted it yet.